up42/docs/source/up42-blocks/data/pleiades-primary.rst

 .. tip::

-  When trying to obtain stereo/tri-stereo images you should **always** perform a :term:`TestQuery` to make sure that there are available stereo and/or tri-stereo images, thus avoiding to incur costs when retrieving the imagery.
+  When trying to obtain stereo/tri-stereo images you should **always** perform a :term:`testquery` to make sure that there are available stereo and/or tri-stereo images, thus avoiding to incur costs when retrieving the imagery.

 .. warning::